denten-books/plain-text/2-device.md

 Aside from its political implications, the mechanization of language gains further significance in its instrumental context.
 As we shall see in the later chapters, developments in aesthetic theory I describe here followed a period of rapid innovation in the technologies of the word.
-The rise of formalist and consequently structuralist thought---along with philosophy's linguistic turn that saw language as a as system of rule-based games---parallel the rise of programmable media, punch cards, and ticker tape.
+The rise of formalist and consequently structuralist thought---along with philosophy's linguistic turn that saw language as a as system of rule-based games---parallel the rise of rule-based programmable media: punch cards, magnetic drums, ticker tape.
 That is not to say that theory and technology stand in a reductive causal relationship to one another.
 Rather, they form a feedback loop, in which instruments, practices, and explanatory models evolve through mutual reciprocation.
-My understanding of the literary device in both of its senses---as technique and device---is therefore motivated by more than mere linguistic ambiguity in the meaning of the words.
+My understanding of the literary device in both of its senses---as technique and device---is therefore motivated by more than mere linguistic ambiguity contained in the meaning of the word device.
 Locating the literary theoretical construct of the device within its technological context allows us to witness the contemporaneous evolution and the mutual interdependence between art, engineering, and philosophy.
 The origins of computer science and literary formalism can be traced back to a set of shared theoretical assumptions and technological contingencies coming to fore of telecommunications at in the first few decades of the twentieth century.

 It is at this time that the formalist concept of technique begins to remove the idea of literary production from its affective, intimate, and irreproducible contexts.
 The emphasis on craft over art implies primarily a change in the artist's relationship to modes of artistic production.
-Walter Benjamin, had this view in mind when he wrote decades later about the work of art that can no longer be thought of as a "rigid, isolated object."
+Walter Benjamin had this view in mind when he wrote decades later about the work of art that can no longer be thought of as a "rigid, isolated object."
 Rather, "it must be inserted into the context of living social relations," and therefore, into the context determined by its relation to literary production